Lamoria anella

 Lamoria anella is a species of snout moth described by Michael Denis and Ignaz Schiffermüller in 1775 found in Africa, Asia and Europe.

 Description

-The wingspan is 18–28 mm in the male and 30–40 mm in the female.
-Head, thorax and abdomen greyish brown.
-Forewings grey brown, often entirely suffused with red or fuscous.
-There is an indistinct highly dentate antemedial line.
-A more or less developed speck in the cell and discocellular spot.
-A highly dentate postmedial line sharply angled on vein 4 and often reduced to streaks on the veins.
-A marginal specks series present.
-Hindwings pale semi-hyaline, suffused with fuscous towards margin.
+The wingspan measures 18–28 mm for males and 30–40 mm for females.
+The head, thorax, and abdomen are greyish brown.
+The forewings are grey-brown, often entirely suffused with red or fuscous.
+There is an indistinct, highly dentate antemedial line.
+A more or less developed speck is present in the cell and the discocellular spot.
+A highly dentate postmedial line is sharply angled on vein 4 and often reduced to streaks on the veins.
+A marginal specks series is present.
+The hindwings are pale semi-hyaline, suffused with fuscous towards the margin.

 Distribution

 It is found in most of Europe (except Ireland, Great Britain, Fennoscandia, Denmark, the Baltic region and Slovenia), the Canary Islands, as well as North Africa (including Tunisia, Morocco and Egypt), South Africa, India, Afghanistan, Sri Lanka and the United Arab Emirates.

 The first confirmed British record was recorded in a garden at Hartford, Huntingdonshire on 5 October 2018, possibly as a migrant.